Lots of people have stomach cramps with diarrhea or constipation. It’s uncomfortable, but you usually get over it and forget about it.

 You might not have all these.
 The disease affects people in different ways.
 The symptoms can be mild, or they can leave you very weak.
 At its worst, Crohn’s can cause severe complications.

-- Systemic, which affect your entire body.
+- Systemic, affecting your entire body.
 You might hear them called extraintestinal complications.

 Local complications of Crohn’s include:

-- Malabsorption and malnutrition: The disease affects your small intestine, the part of your body that absorbs nutrients from food.
-After you’ve had it for a long time, your body may no longer be able make the most of what you do eat.
-Treatment centers on replacing the missing nutrients.
+- Malabsorption and malnutrition.
+The disease affects your small intestine, the part of your body that absorbs nutrients from food.
+After you’ve had it for a long time, your body may no longer be able to make the most of what you eat.
+Treatment focuses on replacing the missing nutrients.

-- Small intestinal bacterial overgrowth (SIBO): Your gut is full of bacteria that help you break down food.
-When this happens higher up in your digestive tract than normal, you can get gas, bloating, belly pain, and diarrhea.
+- Small intestinal bacterial overgrowth (SIBO).
+Your gut is full of bacteria that help you break down food.
+When this happens higher up in your digestive tract than usual, you can get gas, bloating, belly pain, and diarrhea.
 Antibiotics can help.

-- Strictures: These narrowed, thickened areas of your intestinal result from the inflammation that comes with Crohn’s.
+- Strictures.
+These narrowed, thickened areas of your intestine result from the inflammation that comes with Crohn’s.
 They can be mild or severe, depending on how much of your intestine is blocked.
-Symptoms include cramping, abdominal pain, and bloating.
-Medication can help, but if it doesn’t, or if the blockage comes back often, you might need surgery.
+Symptoms include cramping, belly pain, and bloating.
+Medication can help.
+But if it doesn’t work or if the blockage comes back often, you might need surgery.

-Some of the most common systemic complications include:
+Some of the most common systemic complications are:

-- Peripheral: This type affects large joints in your arms and legs, like your elbows, knees, wrists, and ankles.
-The problems might start in one joint, then move to another (doctors will call this migratory).
+- Peripheral.
+This type affects large joints in your arms and legs, like your elbows, knees, wrists, and ankles.
+The problems might start in one joint and then move to another (doctors will call this migratory).
 It’s most common if you have Crohn’s disease of the colon.
 The inflammation will come and go along with your Crohn’s, but it doesn’t usually cause lasting damage.

-- Axial: This type affects your spine or lower back (the doctor will call it your sacroiliac joint).
-You might hear the doctor call it spondylitis or spondyloarthropathy.
+- Axial.
+This type affects your spine or lower back (the doctor will call it your sacroiliac joint).
+It’s also known as spondylitis or spondyloarthropathy.
 You might even have it before you’re diagnosed with Crohn’s.
-You might notice trouble breathing if it keeps your ribs from expanding.
+You could notice trouble breathing if it keeps your ribs from expanding.
 It can cause permanent damage if the bones of your spine fuse together.

-- Ankylosing spondylitis: This more serious type of spinal arthritis is rare among people with Crohn’s, but it can happen.
-In addition to causing arthritis in your back, it can also lead to inflammation in your eyes, lungs, and heart valves.
+- Ankylosing spondylitis.
+This more serious type of spinal arthritis is rare among people with Crohn’s, but it can happen.
+In addition to causing arthritis in your back, it can lead to inflammation in your eyes, lungs, and heart valves.
 Some people get it before a Crohn’s diagnosis.
-Doctors don’t know exactly what causes it, but they have found common genetic markers among people who have it.
+Doctors don’t know exactly what causes it, but they’ve found common genetic markers among people who have it.

 Treatment for arthritis with Crohn’s involves: